madhur-taneja/RL-Quadcopter-2/README.md

 *Teach a Quadcopter How to Fly!*

 In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!

+The HTML file of the notebook is hosted [here](https://madhur-taneja.github.io/RL-Quadcopter-2/Quadcopter_Project.html)

 ## Project Instructions